joinself/academy/examples/solutions/signing-tenacy-agreement/README.md

 ### Signing Phase
 - You filled out the tenancy agreement form with property details
 - Server created a PDF agreement and uploaded it to secure storage
+- Server issued a signing credential containing agreement metadata (type, ID, hash, etc.)
-- Server sent a "DigitalSignatureCredential" request to your mobile app
+- Server sent a credential verification request with the PDF as evidence
 - You reviewed the agreement terms and approved with biometric authentication
+- Server received and decoded the credential verification response
+- Server extracted real claims from the signed credential (agreement type, signing date, document hash)
-- The credential was issued and stored as a permanent, verifiable digital signature
+- The credential was validated and stored as a permanent, verifiable digital signature

 ---